Company Logo - Home Link

 Get out on the San Francisco Bay as the sun is setting!

-Adventure Cat offer a sunset sail on a catamaran that will take you on a narrated journey past Alcatraz Island, under the Golden Gate Bridge, and back to Pier 39 where the boat departs from as well.
+Adventure Cat offers a sunset sail on a catamaran that will take you on a narrated journey past Alcatraz Island, under the Golden Gate Bridge, and back to Pier 39 where the boat departs from as well.

 It’s fun for both adults and children!